 Again, it is an honest eye that can see that even when circumstances outside of the control of the person, are dictating their experience, that success is hiding somewhere.

 What is it that causes that person to get up every day, even in the midst of war, atrocity, hunger, exploitation?
 What causes them to wake up and keep going?

-Each and every one of these drives and motivating factors that cause that person to keep going, keep getting up, keep moving forward, keep resisting, keep fighting injustice, keep looking out for their families, keep hoping, are also based on success.
+Every one of these drivers and motivating factors that cause that person to keep going, keep getting up, keep moving forward, keep resisting, keep fighting injustice, keep looking out for their families, and keep hoping, are also based on success.

-They are successful at keeping going, at having faith, at resisting, at making their families the most important things in their lives.
+They are successful at keeping going, having faith, resisting, or making their families the most important things in their lives.
 Each one's success shows up differently or looks different than another's.

 Success is not a moral issue.

 It is an indication, a pointer, to where your beliefs and your actions, align.

 Everyone is successful at something—even those who successfully took their own lives - for want of a better term.
 When we look at their situation without moral indignation or the grief their actions may cause to others, we can see that success even appears in the most controversial decisions or behaviours.

 I share this viewpoint not to seem without compassion or lacking in awareness of the inequalities and injustices in the world.
 It is precisely the opposite.
 I share this because I believe that when we get that we are all successful in many, many, ways, every single day of our lives; then we can step away from the success mystique.

 Don't we secretly believe that there is some mystique to those we deem successful?